-Most people want a clearer picture of their money — what they own, what they owe, and where things are heading.
-Few of the tools available make that picture easy to maintain.
-Account aggregators ask for bank credentials and then push notifications about every coffee.
-Spreadsheets are private and flexible, but they age badly and rarely produce a coherent view of trends.
+Most people want a clearer picture of their money: what they own, what they owe, and the direction things are moving over time.
+The tools available do a strange job of this.
+Bank apps live in the last 30 days.
+Open banking aggregators show today’s position across accounts.
+Spreadsheets age badly and rarely produce a coherent view of trends.

-We are not a budgeting tool, an investment platform, or a financial adviser.
-The aim is narrower than that and, we hope, more useful for it.
+It is not a budgeting tool.
+It is not an investment platform.
+It is not a financial adviser.
+The aim is narrower than that, and we hope more useful for it.

 What Verdly does